Haruparu-Gensou/upcloud-mascot-uppy/README.md

 # Notes
 Uppy is an adult.
-You can use her almost anywhere; just don't use her in stuff thats offensive, political, or just wrong/illegal.
+You can use her almost anywhere; just don't use her in stuff thats offensive, political, or just downright wrong/illegal.